bryanguillen/catholic-gpt/frontend/CONTRIBUTING.md

 💡 **Who Can Open Issues?**

 At this stage of the project, only the project lead will open issues to maintain a clear development roadmap.
-These will include small feature requests, bugfixes, and internal enhancements (like testing, etc.).
-Stay tuned for more.
+These issues will include small feature requests, bugfixes, and internal enhancements (like testing, etc.).
+Stay tuned for more. **All other issues will be closed for now**.

 👉 If you have a feature suggestion or bug report, please do one of the following:

-* Comment on an existing issue that seems related
 * Start a discussion in our Discord (see link below)

 🛠️ **Who Can Merge Pull Requests?**